safespring/web/content/blogg/2022-03-terraform-module.md

 toc: "Table of contents"
 ---
 {{< ingress >}}
-This is part two in the series about Terraform Safespring's terraform modules.
-In this blog post, we'll look at the new and more general Safespring module for compute instances, how it can be used to provision sets of instances and have Ansible configure services on them.  {{< /ingress >}}
+This is part two in the series about Safespring's Terraform modules.
+In this blog post, we'll look at the new and more general Safespring module for compute instances, how it can be used to provision sets of instances in different configurations.
+The next post will be about how Ansible can be used together with inventory from terraform/openstack to configure services on the provisioned instances.{{< /ingress >}}

 ## The new «v2-compute-instance» module
 In [the previous blog post][firstblog] we showcased basic usage of the initial